ShanWehttam/Rubify/README.md

 <br>
 This small library was created to help write Javascript as productively as you would with Ruby.
 <br>
 Ruby has very simple, useful functions that allow us to convert data from one type to another with ease.
+Thats not to say that Javascript isn't able to covert from one type to another, but its not always intuitive.